Grand Hyatt Dubai: Event Spaces

-Grand Hyatt Dubai offers a total of 11,500 square meters of award-winning indoor and outdoor event space, making it one of the city's premier venues for conferences, exhibitions, and social gatherings.
+Grand Hyatt Dubai offers a total of 11,500 square meters of indoor and outdoor event space for conferences, exhibitions, and social gatherings.
 At the heart of its offerings is the state-of-the-art Conference and Exhibition Centre, which spans 5,000 square meters of flexible, multi-purpose facilities.
-The Baniyas Ballroom boasts 3,212 square meters of function space, accommodating up to 2,500 guests, while the Al Ameera Ballroom features 840 square meters of elegant, pillar-less space, suitable for up to 800 guests.
+The Baniyas Ballroom boasts 3,212 square meters of function space, accommodating up to 2,500 guests, while the Al Ameera Ballroom features 840 square meters of pillar-less space and can accommodate up to 800 guests.
 For smaller meetings and breakout sessions, the hotel features 14 versatile meeting rooms, including the residential-style Al Manzil.
 Al Manzil is a uniquely designed space that reflects Arabic hospitality and architectural elements, offering a more intimate and creative alternative to traditional meeting venues.
 Additionally, the hotel boasts three outdoor venues with over 2,000 square meters of landscaped event lawns, ideal for open-air receptions and special occasions.